mgussekloo/laravel-facet-filter/README.md

 ### Apply facet filtering to a query

-A local scope on the Facettable trait, facetsMatchFilter(), applies the filter to the query.

 ``` php
 /* Get the filter from the request, e.g. /?main-color=green&size=[s,m] becomes [ 'main-color' => [ 'green' ], 'size' => [ 's', 'm' ] ] */
 $arr = request()->all();